Do you ever wonder how long you should wait after sending a proposal before checking in with a client?

-Once upon a time I used to send out proposals and then wait and wonder for days, (or weeks!), whether a client was ever going to book with me!
-Then, one day, a business savvy friend told me to put an expiration date on my proposals and voila, I was a changed woman.
+I used to send out proposals and then wait and wonder for days, (or weeks!), whether a client was ever going to book with me!
+Then, one day, a business savvy friend told me to put an expiration date on wedding proposals and voila, my client management systems was forever changed.

 Setting an expiration date on my proposals and was the single best move I ever made in my business.
 Period.

 The expiration date is designed to set the parameters of your offer to honor this quote or “hold their date”…it’s a prompt for you to check in and see if they’ve made a decision or if they have any questions you can answer.